2e3s/awatcher/README.md

 [![Build Status](https://github.com/2e3s/awatcher/workflows/check/badge.svg?branch=main)](https://github.com/2e3s/awatcher/actions?query=branch%3Amain) [![Dependency Status](https://deps.rs/repo/github/2e3s/awatcher/status.svg)](https://deps.rs/repo/github/2e3s/awatcher)

 Awatcher is a window activity and idle watcher with an optional tray and UI for statistics.
-The goal is to compensate the fragmentation of desktop environments on Linux, and to add more flexibility to reports.
+The goal is to compensate the fragmentation of desktop environments on Linux by supporting all reportable environments, to add more flexibility to reports with filters, and to have better UX with the distribution by a single executable.

-The server and web UI are taken from [ActivityWatch](https://github.com/ActivityWatch) project, which has a worse support of Linux environment, with a pretty bulky distribution.
+The foundation is taken from [ActivityWatch](https://github.com/ActivityWatch), which includes the server and web UI.
+The unbundled watcher can replace the original idle and active window watchers in the original distribution if necessary.

-The crate also provides a library with watchers which can send statistics to the server.
+The crate also provides a library with watchers which can send the data to the server.

 ## Build